elusivecodes/fQuery/README.md

 Import multiple CSS Stylesheet files.

 - `stylesheets` is a array of strings containing the URLs for the stylesheets to load, or an array of link attribute objects.
-- `options` is an object containing properties to define how the stylesheets should be loaded.
+- `options` is an object containing options for how the stylesheets should be loaded.
     - `cache` is a boolean indicating whether to cache the request, and will default to *true*.

 This method returns a *Promise* that resolves when the stylesheets are loaded, or rejects on failure.